mGrzanek/bulletin-board-app/README.md

 # bulletin board app
-This is fullstack app based on React, React-Redux, React-Router, Node.js and Express.js.
-Includes registration, login and post management functions via CRUD operations.
+This is fullstack app based on React, React-Redux, React-Router, Node.js, Express.js and MongoDB.
+Includes registration, login and post management functions with CRUD operations.

 The application consists of subpages:
 - Home with ads filter form and ads